gAndy50/EuRGFW/README.md

 # EuRGFW

 EuRGFW is a wrapper of RGFW for the openEuphoria programming language.
 RGFW can serve as an alternative to GLFW.
+NOTE: Use rgfw.dll for 64-bit euphoria and rgfw32.dll for 32-bit euphoria.

 # LICENSE